How To Reduce Your Summer Electric Bill

 Replace your incandescent bulbs with LED light bulbs.
 LED light bulbs last at least ten times longer than incandescent bulbs.

-They might cost more money when you buy them upfront, but, you don’t need to replace them as often.
+They might cost more money when you buy them up front, but you don’t need to replace them as often—making this a popular solution on how to reduce your electric bill in summer.

-LED light bulbs also use 90% less energy compared to the old school light bulbs, saving you more money on your electric bill as it helps decrease your energy consumption.
+LED light bulbs also use 90% less energy compared to the old school light bulbs, saving you more money on your electricity costs as it helps decrease your energy consumption.

 Use Electric Fans

-Use ceiling and personal fans whenever possible.
-Fans are efficient ways to make a room comfortable without the need of adjusting the thermostat.
+Use ceiling fans and personal fans whenever possible this will help with your energy savings.
+Fans are efficient ways to make a room comfortable without the need to adjust the thermostat.
+This has to be my favorite tip on how to lower your electric bill in the summer.

 Box fans help cool the air coming inside your house.
 It helps a natural breeze cool down the parts of your home without the need for extra air conditioning.